CartoDB/carto-vl/docs/guides/02-using-sources.md

 You can start from this [basemap](/developers/carto-vl/examples/maps/guides/getting-started/step-1.html).
 Go ahead and clone its source code into a new file called `sources.html`, we will wait for you...
 > To copy the source code from an example, you just have to navigate to it with your browser, click right button > `View source` and copy the whole text, from `<html>` to `</html>` tags.

-You can then add a simple navigation control to warm up, just after the map creation:
+You can then add a navigation control to warm up, just after the map creation:
 ```js
 const nav = new mapboxgl.NavigationControl();
 map.addControl(nav, 'top-left');
 ```

 ### Dataset
 A `Dataset` can be managed using [carto.source.Dataset](/developers/carto-vl/reference/#cartosourcedataset).
 It is a source with information regarding to an specific topic (such as *stores*, *streets* or *counties*).
 If you have a GIS background, this is like a local vector file with points, lines or polygons, but hosted at CARTO.
-If you don't, you can imagine it as a simple table at the server, with a geometry field you can map.
+If you don't, you can imagine it as a table at the server, with a geometry field you can map.

 #### Add a Dataset
 You already know how to add a `Dataset` thanks to *Getting Started* guide: